OSC/ood-documentation/source/app-sharing.rst

    ``/var/www/ood/apps/usr/an0047`` this ensures that an0047 can only share apps with users in his primary group.
 At times we have created a \
-   supplemental group (shinyusr) and chgrp the share directory to this group so that the develepr can share apps with every user in this group.
+   supplemental group (shinyusr) and chgrp the share directory to this group so that the developer can share apps with every user in this group.
 #.
 The developer who can share apps can modify permissions on the app
    directories themselves i.e.
    ``/var/www/ood/apps/usr/an0047/gateway/customapp``